bio-diversity/Pipeline/README.md

 A full pipeline from audio data to acoustic graphs

-## Continuous Ecological Monitoring using bioacoustics sensing in Sanjay Van
+## Continuous Ecological Monitoring using Bioacoustics Sensing

-This project is an initiative for continuous ecological monitoring in Sanjay Van, Delhi, using bioacoustics sensing.
-The core idea is to deploy automated acoustic recorders in the forest to capture the soundscape over long periods.
-By analyzing this rich sound data, we can gain insights into biodiversity, ecosystem health, and the daily and seasonal behaviors of species without the need for constant on-site human presence.
-This project was conducted by the CoRE stack team at IIT Delhi in August 2025.
+This project provides a generic bioacoustics monitoring pipeline for continuous ecological monitoring.
+The goal is to transform raw audio data into species-level and soundscape-level insights.
+The library allows researchers to deploy automated acoustic recorders, process the resulting recordings, and generate ecological metrics and visualizations.

+Instead of being tied to a specific forest, site, or date, this pipeline is parameterized and can be used in any location for any monitoring campaign.

 ### Inputs
 The project's primary data inputs are raw audio recordings and location-specific metadata.

+#### Raw Audio Recordings
+- WAV/FLAC/MP3 files containing soundscape data.
+#### Metadata File
+- A CSV/JSON with site-specific information such as:
+  - site_id (unique identifier)
+  - latitude, longitude (or region identifier)
+  - habitat_description (optional)
+  - recorder_model, sample_rate, duty_cycle (optional, for reproducibility)
+  - start_date, end_date of deployment

 ### Acoustic Data Collection

-Recording Device: We used Song Meter Micro 2 devices to capture high-quality audio.

-Duty Cycle: The devices were programmed with a 2:4 duty cycle, meaning they recorded audio for 2 minutes and then entered a "sleep" mode for 4 minutes to conserve battery life.
-This continuous sampling was carried out over a two-week period, from July 20 to August 3, 2025.

-Site Selection: Four distinct monitoring spots were selected within Sanjay Van.
-The sites were chosen after stratifying the forest into four different regions using spectral data, specifically NDVI time series, to ensure we covered a variety of habitat types.
+The following parameters are configurable by the user and should be included in the metadata file or CLI arguments:
+1. Recording Device Model (e.g., Song Meter Micro, Audiomoth, etc.)
+2. Duty Cycle (recording schedule, e.g., 2 minutes on / 4 minutes off)
+3. Deployment Duration (start and end date)
+4. Number of Sites and Site Selection Criteria (NDVI stratification, habitat zones, random sampling, etc.)

 ### Monitoring Spot Characteristics

-Each of the four selected sites had unique characteristics that would influence the local soundscape:

-Spot 1: A dense area with diverse deciduous trees, located close to a stream.

-Spot 2: Positioned at a higher elevation, approximately 100 meters away from a waterbody.

-Spot 3: A region dominated by acacia trees and with a noticeable presence of lantana and crickets.

-Spot 4: A site located near a new growth area with many young trees.
+Each monitoring spot should have associated attributes (e.g., vegetation density, proximity to water, canopy cover) to allow downstream correlation with acoustic metrics.
+These are provided by the user as part of the metadata input.

 ### Outputs and Analysis
-The project outputs are a series of analyses and data visualizations that help interpret the soundscape data.
-The analysis is divided into two main categories: species-level analysis and soundscape-level analysis using acoustic indices.
+The pipeline produces two major categories of outputs:

 ### Species-Level Analysis

-- BirdNet Identifications: The audio files are processed using the BirdNet model to automatically identify bird species.
-The reliability of these identifications is assessed using a confusion matrix based on an eBird species list for the region.
-The analysis categorizes species into:
+BirdNet Identifications
+- Input: Raw audio files
+- Process: Passes each file through the BirdNet model to obtain probabilistic species identifications.
+- Output: CSV with columns: [timestamp, site_id, species, confidence].

+Reliability assessment is done by comparing against a reference species list (e.g., eBird regional checklist provided by user):
-- Confirmed Present (True Positives): Species found on both the eBird list and BirdNet detections.
+- Confirmed Present (True Positives): Species found on both the reference list and detections.

-- Confirmed Absent/Missed (False Negatives): Species on the eBird list but not detected by BirdNet.
+- Confirmed Absent / Missed (False Negatives): On list but not detected.
+Implausible Errors (False Positives): Detected but not on list (flagged for review).

-- Implausible Errors (False Positives): Species found by BirdNet but not on the eBird list and considered impossible for the region.
+- Implausible Errors (False Positives): Detected but not on list (flagged for review).

 - Hourly Activity Heat Maps: